Boston Mural Map

 Artists tell the stories of their communities through murals.
 More than any other public art form, murals are created mostly by community members responding to the present moment.

 Murals showcase a diverse pool of artists and skill.
 They also bring color and beauty into our everyday lives and routines!
 We’ve started to create a map of murals to celebrate the diverse cultural stories across the City.
-We now have just over 70 murals up but are working to make this map more comprehensive over the next few months.
+We now have more than 100 murals up but are working to make a more comprehensive map over the next few months.